-PART B: Information About Health Coverage Offered by Your Employer

-This section contains information about any health coverage offered by your employer.
+PART B: Information About Health Coverage Offered by Your Employer This section contains information about any health coverage offered by your employer.
 If you decide to complete an application for coverage in the Marketplace, you will be asked to provide this information.
 This information is numbered to correspond to the Marketplace application.

 3. Employer name 4.
-Employer Identification Number (EIN) 5.
+Employer r Identification Number (EIN) elfamiol 5.
 Employer address 6.
-Employer phone number er phone number 7.
+Employe 6.
+Employer phone number 7.
 City 8.
 State 9.
 ZIP code 10.
-Who can we contact about employee health covera age at this job?
-11. Phone number (if different from above) 12.
-Email address Here is some basic information about health covera As your employer, we offer a health plan to All employees.
-Eligible emplo): loyer: bme employees.
-Eligible em ployees are: • With respect to dependents: d e dependents are: ☐'e do not offer coverage. ightharpoonup checked, this coverage meets the minimum be affordable, based on employee wages. value standard, and the e cost of this cov verage to you is intended to Even if your employer intends your cover discount through the Marketplace.
-The to determine whether you may be eligible week to week (perhaps you are an hour employed mid-year, or if you have other Marketplace will use you ble for a premium discourly employee or you wor ur household inc unt.
-If, for examp k on a commiss ome, along with other factors, ble, your wages vary from ion basis), if you are newly
+Who can we contact about employee health coverage e at this job?
+Plantage of a Carpetty - 11.
+Phone number (if different from above) 12.
+Email address As your employer, we offer a health plan to: All employees.
+Eligible employees.
+Dome employees.
+Eligible employees.
+With respect to dependents: dependents: dependents: ependents are: e do not offer coverage. checked, this coverage meets the minimum value be affordable, based on employee wages. lue standard, and the c cost of this cov erage to you is intended to Even if your employer intends your coverage discount through the Marketplace.
+The Ma to determine whether you may be eligible arketplace will use your household inco ome, along with other factors, week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.